 Our team provides services to individuals who suffered damages from Roundup to get the financial compensation they need from Bayer, the current manufacturer of Roundup.

-Contact our law firm immediately to determine whether you are entitled to a settlement.
+Contact Schmidt & Clark, LLP law firm immediately to determine whether you are entitled to a settlement.